Michael Moore has lost his appeal to overturn the R rating for his documentary Where to Invade Next.

 Where to Invade Next is a 2015 USA documentary by Michael Moore.
 Starring Krista Kiuru, Michael Moore and Tim Walker.

 To learn what the USA can gain from other nations, Michael Moore playfully

 "invades" them to see what they have to offer.

 Michael Moore is non to impressed by the MPAA R rating given to his latest documentary.
 Moore spoke of the R rating to Variety:

-Moore listed the parts of the film that prompted the MPAA's ruling.
-The violence in the picture includes footage of law enforcement officers beating Eric Garner, a Staten Island man whose death last year helped spark a wider debate about police
+the parts of the film that prompted the MPAA's ruling.
+The violence in the picture includes footage of law enforcement officers beating Eric Garner, a Staten Island man whose death last year helped spark a wider debate about police brutality.

 The drug use is related to a section in the film on Portugal's decision to decriminalize narcotics -- a move that some suggest has led to a reduction in substance abuse.

 The language stems from the use of 'fuck'